steghio/TIBCO_BW6_Compress_Plugin/README.md

 # TIBCO_BW6_Compress_Plugin
-TIBCO BusinessWorks 6 Compress Plugin for Zip and Unzip activities
+TIBCO BusinessWorks 6 Compress Plugin for Zip and GZ activities

-This plugin adds a Compress palette to BW6 with Zip and Unzip activities.
+This plugin adds a Compress palette to BW6 with Zip, Unzip, GZ deflate and GZ inflate activities.
 It was created and tested on BW6.2.1 HF3

 Reference documentation is available at: http://digilander.libero.it/otacoconvention/archivi/TIBCO_BW6_Compress_plugin/index.html